november books

 Tick off your reading list with these great new books

 Ah, the penultimate month of the year.
-If you find yourself asking where the rest of 2023 has gone, you’re not the only one.
-But now – with just 60 days until 2024 – is not the time to start making excuses for not sticking to those New Year’s resolutions or personal aspirations you committed to way back when.
-If upping your reading list was one, and it’s been forced to take a backseat recently, it’s time to shake things up.
-Here are the best new books to read in November, from science fiction epics to Hollywood biographies.
+If you find yourself asking where 2024 has gone, you’re not the only one.
+But now – with just 60 days until 2025 – is not the time to start making excuses for not sticking to those New Year’s resolutions or personal aspirations you committed to way back when.
+If finally getting through your reading list was one, and it’s been forced to take a backseat recently, it’s time to shake things up.
+Here are the best new books to read in November, from crime thrillers to political novels.

 Buy Now